 When talking over the phone

-Just because you’re not face to face, doesn’t mean you can’t take any cues from a prospect’s body language.
+Just because you’re not face-to-face, it doesn’t mean you can’t take any cues from a prospect’s body language.
 You can often hear emotions, including when someone is bored or distracted.
 Actively listen for any such signs.

 Don’t forget about your own body language and how it can positively influence how you come across.
 Stand up for the call and smile!